Murder of Sherri Rasmussen: DNA test on bite swab

 In the late 1990s, after DNA testing had become more prominent and techniques improved, the LAPD formed a new unit that looked through the forensic evidence collected from the department's cold case files to determine whether any had the potential for new leads through DNA testing.
-Among the evidence seen as likely to do so was that collected from the Rasmussen residence.
-In 2004 criminalist Jennifer Francis was able to analyze it.
+The evidence seen as likely to do so was collected from the Rasmussen residence and in 2004 criminalist Jennifer Francis was able to analyze it.
 Some of the evidence from the Rasmussen case that might have had the suspect's DNA was missing after the 1993 reinvestigation.
 Unusually, Francis had access to not just the sample but the entire case file to help her decide which other samples to analyze.

 Francis's DNA tests on the blood revealed that Rasmussen had a rare blood subtype which inaccurately suggested two separate sources for the blood collected at the scene with the ABO testing available at the time.
 All of the samples taken came from Rasmussen.
 She turned instead to the bite swab, which the detective she was working for had noted was missing from the property log, as it was unlikely Rasmussen had bitten herself.
 Calls to the county coroner's office initially found it missing there, too, until she reached the criminalist who had originally collected it.
 He told her that samples that old had not been logged into the office's computer data base when it was established; it was found after searching the lab's freezers.

 Francis did not find any matches in the Combined DNA Index System (CODIS) database, but did find that the saliva in it had come from a female, undermining the initial burglary theory.
 Upon discovering that the biter (and likely perpetrator) was female and distinct from Rasmussen, she reviewed the case file and came across a report of a "third-party female" who had allegedly harassed the victim at her job and residence before the murder.
 She believed this might have been a Glendale nurse angry with Rasmussen at being passed over a promotion.

 Francis asked the detective supervising her if this woman had been investigated, to which he supposedly responded with, "Oh, you mean the LAPD detective".
 Francis was unaware of Lazarus, having overlooked the one vague reference to her in the file.
 He explained that the detective, a former girlfriend of the victim's husband, (Note: Francis also recalls the detective not only telling her that Ruetten had remarried since Rasmussen's killing but that his second wife was of Asian descent, neither of which were noted in the case file at the time.) was "not a part of this."
 He insisted that the case was simply a burglary, likely committed by a man and woman working together, as the department had long concluded.
 No other detective would pursue the case, and the evidence went back into the files.